 Whoa — hang on a moment!
 That opening paragraph is a perfect example of some prose that could really do with a haircut.
 It’s composed of just three sentences, but contains over a hundred words — far more than necessary.

-A quick analysis shows that the paragraph has just two main points: it explains what a summary is for, and expresses the opinion that summarizing is something every good editor should be able to do.
+A quick analysis shows that the paragraph has just two main points: it explains what summarizing is for, and expresses the opinion that it is something every good editor should be able to do.
 Yet the piece of writing as a whole is full of repeated and redundant phrases.
 For example, ‘wordy’, ‘verbose’ and ‘lengthy’ all mean pretty much the same thing.
 It should be possible to combine all these words into one.

-The long second sentence is also a candidate for editing.
-It suffers from exactly the mistakes it describes: too many clauses bunched together.
-It can be considerably simplified by cutting it down to a single clause with one main verb: ‘Drafts are often too complex for readers to understand at first sight’.
+That long second sentence suffers from exactly the mistakes it describes: too many clauses bunched together.
+It can be considerably simplified by cutting it down to a single clause with one main verb: ‘Writing is often too complex for readers to understand at first sight’.

 In the final sentence, we read that good editing ‘preserves essential meaning while reducing the word-count’, and at the same time that an editor should ‘remove what is surplus to requirements while keeping what is important’.
 This is saying the same thing in two different ways.
 One of these sentences must go.

-Here are my own attempts at a summary.
+Here are my own summaries.
 I have set myself targets, respectively, of 50 words, 30 words and 10 words.

 ‘The ability to summarize is a critical skill for editors.
-Drafts are often too complex and lengthy for readers to understand straightaway.
+Writing is often too complex and lengthy for readers to understand straightaway.
 A good editor should be able to reduce the word-count while preserving the essence of a piece of writing.
-And they should do so more often than they do.’
-(51 words)
+They should do so more often than they do.’
+(50 words)

 ‘Summarizing is a critical skill for editors.
-Drafts can be too complex to understand straightaway.
-Editors should therefore reduce word-counts while preserving meaning, and do so regularly.’
-(27 words)
+Writing can be too complex to understand straightaway.
+Editors should reduce word-counts while preserving meaning, and they should do so regularly.’
+(28 words)

-‘Good editing includes the ability to reduce length while preserving meaning.’
+‘Good editing means the ability to reduce length while preserving meaning.’
 (11 words)